Beginner Friendly Guide

 There are two main models:

-Model 2: Dropshipping You do not stock products.
-When an order comes in, the supplier ships directly to the buyer under your store name.
-Minimal capital needed, but margins are thinner and you cannot control shipping quality.
+Model 2: Dropshipping — Supplier ships directly to buyers under your store name.
+Minimal capital, but thinner margins and less control over shipping quality.

 How to find reliable suppliers: